Why swans should meditate! And you should, too!

 - A variety of meditation techniques so you can find the one that works for you!

 - How to find the time in your day

 - How to create a daily habit.

-I invite you to check out the course, Meditations on the Natural World, at this link and get started on a profound change in your life!
+I invite you to check out the book, Meditations on the Natural World, at the link below and get started on a profound change in your life!

 Molly Larkin is the co-author of the international best-seller “The Wind Is My Mother; The Life and Teachings of a Native American Shaman” and other books on health.
 She is passionate about helping people live life to their fullest potential through her classes, healing practice and blog at www.MollyLarkin.com